History of yerba mate: Jesuit era and domestication (1650–1767)

 The Jesuits began in the late 16th century to establish a series of reduction settlements in the lands of the Guaraní people to convert them to Catholicism.
 The Jesuit missions had a high degree of autarky but needed coins to pay taxes and acquire products they could not produce.
 While in the early 17th century Jesuits had supported governor Hernando Arias de Saavedra's ban on yerba mate production, they became by mid-17th century severe competitors to the harvesters of the land north of Tebicuary River who had had a practical monopoly on the product.
 In 1645 the Jesuits had successfully requested the Spanish Crown to be allowed to produce and export yerba mate.
 The Jesuits initially followed the normal production procedure by sending thousands of Guaranís out into long journeys to the swamps where the best trees grew to harvest naturally occurring stands, where many Indians fell ill or died.
 From the 1650s to the 1670s the Jesuits succeeded in domesticating the plant, something that contemporaries had found extremely difficult.
 The Jesuits kept the domestication a secret.
 It apparently involved feeding the seed to birds or emulating the passing of the seeds through the digestive system of a bird.
 The Jesuits gained a series of commercial advantages over their competitors in the Tebacuary region.
 Apart from their successful domestication and establishment of plantations, their missions were closer to the important trade hubs of Santa Fé and Buenos Aires and they succeeded in obtaining exemptions from the tithe, alcabala, and the additional tax established in 1680.
 These privileges caused a conflict with the Paraguayan cities of Asunción and Villarrica that accused the Jesuits of flooding the Platine market with cheap yerba mate, and led to the imposition of limits for the Jesuit exports, which they nevertheless exceeded, so that at the time of the expulsion of the Order they exported four times the amount they were legally allowed.
 The Jesuits did not, officially, sell mate for profit beyond covering basic necessities and taxes, and accused the Paraguayans of causing prices to drop, adding that their yerba mate was preferred by merchants not due to its price but due to its better quality.

-Due to the shortage of coins yerba mate along with honey, maize, and tobacco were used as currencies in the Jesuit reductions.
+Due to the shortage of coins, yerba mate was used as a currency in the Jesuit reductions, along with honey, maize, and tobacco.